gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

     gl.bindBuffer(gl.ARRAY_BUFFER, buf);
     gl.bufferData(gl.ARRAY_BUFFER, someData, gl.STATIC_DRAW);

-Then, given a shader program you made you look up the location of its attributes,
+Then, given a shader program you made you look up the location of its attributes at initialization time

     var positionLoc = gl.getAttribLocation(someShaderProgram, "a_position");

-then tell WebGL how to pull data out of those buffers and into the attribute
+and at render time tell WebGL how to pull data out of those buffers and into the attribute

     // turn on getting data out of a buffer for this attribute gl.enableVertexAttribArray(positionLoc);

     var numComponents = 3;  // (x, y, z)
-    var type = gl.FLOAT;
+    var type = gl.FLOAT;    // 32bit floating point values
     var normalize = false;  // leave the values as they are var offset = 0;         // start at the beginning of the buffer var stride = 0;         // how many bytes to move to the next vertex